(Our Idol) Paul Hawken Tell Us About Beauty Biz and His Own Regime

 It is everywhere; it has no center, no ideology, no charismatic leader.
 It is a movement arising from the ground up, usually by default.
 The institutions we expect to honor life and justice do not, whether it is the church, the government, schools, corporations, politicians…so people organize to care for that which is being demeaned, harmed, or hurt.

 When we see the world through the eyes of compassion, we cannot help but want to help, and we cannot help but fall in love with life.

 You write about the power of organizations, but what can we do as individuals?

 Organizations begin with an individual's insight, conscience, concern, and sense of justice.
 They do not start en masse.
 Behind and within every organization is the individual.

 The most powerful thing an individual can do is change themselves, educate themselves, re-imagine what it means to be a human being alive today at this time of transformation.
 And then act on that sensibility.
 Speak to it, embody and live it.

 What's your take on the beauty industry today?

-While lecture touring, whats in your travel bag?
-Which grooming items keeps you looking and feeling your best?
+While lecture touring, what's in your travel bag?
+Which grooming items keep you looking and feeling your best?

 Any men's care tips that combine self-care with sustainability?